FHantke/brave-browser-wiki/Private-CDN.md

 serve static files in a way that no single organization is able to see both the client IP address and the nature of the request or response.

-# Should I use the Private CDN?
+# When NOT to use the Private CDN

 If your service **accepts data from users** and needs to strip the IP addresses, then the Private CDN is **not** for you.
 Use a TCP load-balancer instead.